javaGuruBY/rpaS7/homework/english/sergey_ivanenko/homework1.md

 1. He usually has breakfast at 6 a.m.

-2. Anyone who (smokes / is smoking) 20 cigarettes a day can expect to have health problems.
+2. Anyone who smokes 20 cigarettes a day can expect to have health problems.

 3. She doesn't like cooking, but today she a baking a pie.